CFTC Whistleblower Program

 Elements of a Claim under the CFTC Whistleblower Program

-To protect investors and the integrity of the commodity markets, the CFTC is charged with enforcing the CEA.
+To protect investors and the integrity of the commodity markets, the CFTC is charged with enforcing the Commodity Exchange Act (CEA).
 It has broad investigative powers and can bring civil enforcement actions seeking monetary penalties and other civil remedies through actions in federal court or administrative proceedings.
-A whistleblower may submit information about any possible violation of the CEA that has occurred, is ongoing, or is about to occur.
+A CFTC whistleblower may submit information about any possible violation of the CEA that has occurred, is ongoing, or is about to occur.

 The CEA covers a wide range of actors and activities.
-Read here for examples of the types of fraudulent activity that can give rise to a CFTC enforcement action.
+Our collection of CFTC Enforcement Actions demonstrates the types of fraudulent activity that can give rise to a CFTC enforcement action and whistleblower claim.

 The CFTC Whistleblower Program Process